How protest music became a powerful historical force for change

 What kinds of issues does protest music focus on?

-Environmental issues have also been a recurring theme in protest music, with songs like Joni Mitchell's "Big Yellow Taxi" and Marvin Gaye's "Mercy Mercy Me (The Ecology)" highlighting the importance of preserving nature and addressing pollution.
+Songs like Joni Mitchell's Big Yellow Taxi and Marvin Gaye's Mercy Mercy Me (The Ecology) highlighted the importance of preserving nature and addressing the growing problem of pollution.

-Economic inequality and workers' rights have been addressed in protest songs like "This Land Is Your Land" and "Solidarity Forever," which advocate for social justice and fair labor practices.
+Economic inequality and workers' rights have been addressed in protest songs like This Land Is Your Land and Solidarity Forever, which advocate for social justice and fair labor practices.

-In recent years, the Black Lives Matter movement has inspired a new wave of protest music, with songs like "Alright" and "Freedom" addressing systemic racism and police violence.
+In recent years, the Black Lives Matter movement has inspired a new wave of protest music, with songs like Alright and Freedom addressing systemic racism and police violence.

 Why protest music has made people angry